Windows: File Extensions

 Find and un-check the "Hide extensions for known file types" option (second from the bottom in the screenshot above).
 Then click "OK".

-To change a file's extension, just perform a "rename".
-To do this, in File Explorer, click on the file name (not its icon).
+1. In File Explorer, click on the file name (not its icon).
 An edit box will open for the filename:

 File Rename edit box